apache/parquet-site/content/en/blog/features/alp_encoding.md

 `1234.6`), are stored in the
 exception array.
 The minimum value across the vector, `3335`, becomes the frame of reference and is subtracted from each integer, and the resulting deltas are bit-packed using `15` bits.
-The ALP representation requires `1920` bytes plus space for the exceptions, whereas the floating point representation requires `8192` bytes.
+In this example, ALP uses `1920` bytes for the bit-packed deltas, plus a `13`-byte vector header and space for exceptions. `PLAIN` uses `8192` bytes for the same `1024` values.
+This comparison excludes page-level metadata for both encodings.
 See [the ALP Encoding specification] for more details on how the parameters are chosen and the details of the rounding and exception handling.